imagej/imagej.github.io/_pages/Bug_reporting_best_practices.md

 ### Binary search through your external plugins

-If it is not clear which update sites or external plugins are causing problems in your installation, a simple technique to help identify the cause of your problem is a [binary search](wikipedia_Binary_search_algorithm "wikilink").
+If it is not clear which update sites or external plugins are causing problems in your installation, a simple technique to help identify the cause of your problem is a {% include wikipedia title='Binary search algorithm' text='binary search'%}.
 The general procedure is such:

 1. Start from your current installation
 2. Remove half of your non-core update sites and/or local plugins.